An introduction to particle physics.

 Paul Dirac rearranged Einstein's equation of relative mass for a moving particle in 1928, and obtained an equation showing that the kinetic energy of certain type of particles became more negative as they move faster.
 He called such particles antiparticles.

-Antiparticles and their counter parts have the same rest mass, but opposite charge opposite spin, and opposite magnetic moment if they possess these properties.
+Antiparticles and their counter parts have the same rest mass, but opposite charge, and opposite magnetic moment if they possess these properties.

 While studying cosmic-ray tracks in his cloud chamber in 1932, Carl Anderson saw tracks similar to those of electrons but these particles bent in opposite direction in the presence of a magnetic field.
 He discovered antielectrons prescribed by Dirac, and called them positron.